cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/readme.md

 ### Create Images

-This is essentially the Docker command (www.docker.com), but pushes the images to the IBM Cloud Container Registry.
 Docker is a tool designed to make it easier to create, deploy, and run applications by using containers.
 The images are built with the corresponding Dockerfile and contains all of the necessary software packages needed to run the microservices (eg. NodeJs, business logic).
 By creating an image, it allows us the flexibility of reusing it to deploy several times without needing to recompile the code.

+In this section we are creating the Docker images and pushing those images to the IBM Cloud Container Registry.

 <details>
 <summary>Create Images </summary>
 1. For each of the folders, we need to create Docker images and deploy them to the registry.

-    ```
     cd cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation
     cd account
     ibmcloud cr build --no-cache -t $CRLOC/$CRNS/account:1 .